7.1 Binary tree¶

 The commonly used terminology of binary trees is shown in Figure 7-2.

-- Root node: The node at the top level of the binary tree, which has no parent node.
+- Root node: The node at the top level of a binary tree, which does not have a parent node.

-- Leaf node: A node with no children, both of its pointers point to
+- Leaf node: A node that does not have any child nodes, with both of its pointers pointing to

 None

-. - Edge: The line segment connecting two nodes, i.e., node reference (pointer).
+. - Edge: A line segment that connects two nodes, representing a reference (pointer) between the nodes.

-- The level of a node: Incrementing from top to bottom, with the root node's level being 1.
+- The level of a node: It increases from top to bottom, with the root node being at level 1.

-- The degree of a node: The number of children a node has.
+- The degree of a node: The number of child nodes that a node has.
 In a binary tree, the degree can be 0, 1, or 2.

 - The height of a node: The number of edges from the farthest leaf node to the node.